How to Feel and Look More Confident in Your Own Skin

 happy woman making a love heart with her hands in front of a sunset

-If the mere thought of a job interview, walking into a party, or a café for a first date is enough to make you feel sick to your stomach, it’s high time that you work on your self-confidence.
-Plenty of studies have shown that having the right amount of confidence could help boost your chances of getting more dates and landing a job you want.
+If just the thought of walking into a job interview, a party, a cafĂ© or a first date is enough to make you feel sick to your stomach, it’s might be a sign that you work on your self-confidence.
+Some people are naturally not extroverted and that's ok, but not having enough self worth to get you through the situations you need in life can really hold you back.
 Feeling confident in your skin is however easier said than done.
 Fortunately, below are some basic guidelines you should follow to communicate to other people that you’re in command and confident in yourself.

 Let Your Eyes Say It All

 The way you present yourself could go a long way towards communicating your self-assuredness.
 And it is usually the tiniest things that typically make the most lasting impression.
 For instance, making eye contact when you interact with other people.
 Not making eye contact communicates discomfort, shyness, embarrassment, depression, or anxiety.
 To leverage the power of your eyes, throw in a firm, strong handshake and a bright smile to put out vibes that you’re confident in yourself and make people feel more at ease with you.
-To make sure that your eyes are always on point and radiant, make it a point to care for them.
-Try the lifting serum from Kedma Cosmetics.
+If you struggle to smile because you don’t feel confident in your teeth, then have a chat with your local dentist, as they may be able to help.
+For eyes, try the lifting serum from Kedma Cosmetics.
 Infused with vitamins A, E, and B complex, Dead Sea minerals, and aloe vera, this light, mineral-rich, the highly concentrated serum helps address saggy eyelids and brows, diminish the look of dreaded panda eyes, and minimize the appearance of expression lines.

 Stand Proud and Tall